Book – Think Again, (The power of knowing what you don’t know) (Summary)

 Published in – 2021

-We have no problem rethinking and changing our wardrobe, kitchen interiors from time to time, however When it comes to our knowledge and opinions, we tend to stick to our guns.
+We have no problem rethinking and changing our wardrobe and kitchen interiors occasionally; however, When it comes to our knowledge and opinions, we tend to stick to our guns.

-Think Again encourages questioning assumptions, habits, instincts that we hold so dear and never question, even if they don’t serve us any longer.
+Think Again encourages questioning assumptions, habits, and instincts that we hold dear and never ask, even if they don’t serve us any longer.

 About the Book –

-Think Again is an invitation to let go of knowledge and opinions that are no longer serving you well, and to anchor your sense of self in Flexibility rather than Consistency.
-It can help you generate new solutions to old problems and revisit old solutions to new problems.
+Think Again is an invitation to let go of knowledge and opinions that no longer serve you well and to anchor your sense of self in Flexibility rather than Consistency.
+It can help you generate new solutions to old problems and revisit senior solutions to new situations.

-Adam hopes with this book readers will explore how rethinking happens by providing compelling evidence and mentioning of few of the most skilled re thinkers.
+Adam hopes with this book; readers will explore how rethinking happens by providing compelling evidence and mentioning a few of the most skilled rethinkers.

 The book is divided into three sections –

-The First Section focuses on opening up our minds to rethinking our ideas (Individual Rethinking).
+The First Section focuses on opening our minds to rethinking our ideas (Individual Rethinking).

 The Second Section examines how we can encourage others to think again (Interpersonal Rethinking).

-Part I – Individual Rethinking – Updating Our Own Views
+Part I – Individual Rethinking – Updating Our Views

-Most of us take pride in our knowledge and expertise, and in staying true to our beliefs and opinions.
-The problem is that we live in a rapidly changing world, where we need to spend as much time rethinking as we do, thinking.
+Most of us take pride in our knowledge and expertise and stay true to our beliefs and opinions.
+The problem is that we live in a rapidly changing world where we must spend as much time rethinking as we think.

 We’re swift to recognize when other people need to think again.
-Unfortunately, when it comes to our knowledge and opinions, we often favour feeling right over being right.
+Unfortunately, when it comes to our knowledge and opinions, we often favor feeling right over being right.

 1) Preachers, Prosecutors, and Politicians –

-- As we think and talk, we often slip into the mindsets of three different professions: preachers, prosecutors, and politicians.
-In each of these modes, we take on a particular identity and use a distinct set of tools.
+- As we think and talk, we often slip into the mindsets of three professions: preachers, prosecutors, and politicians.
+We take on a particular identity in each mode and use a distinct set of tools.

 - We go into preacher mode when our sacred beliefs are in jeopardy: we deliver sermons to protect and promote our ideals.
 We enter prosecutor mode when we recognize flaws in other people’s reasoning: we marshal arguments to prove them wrong and win our case.